"Coyotes Attack Small Dogs in LaSalle."

 It takes the joint efforts from the whole neighborhood to protect pet dogs from wild coyotes.

 If your pets are lost in a coyote-prone area, you may seek help from the community members and find the lost pets together.
 Obliviously, you are able to recover the missing fluffy friends much faster with joint hands.

-Another practical way to protect pet dogs against coyotes is sharing your tips with your neighbors, who may lack basic knowledge of coyotes.
-By spreading your words, you can guide other dog owners to protect their dogs and improve your neighbors’ awareness to keep coyotes wild as well.
+Another practical way to protect pet dogs against coyotes is to share your tips with your neighbors, who may lack basic knowledge of coyotes.
+By spreading your words, you can guide other dog owners to protect their dogs and improve your neighbors' awareness to keep coyotes wild as well.

 Encountering coyotes, especially the large one, won't necessarily end up coyote attacks on your pet dogs or on you yourselves.